kerryjiang/SuperSocket.Document/110-Command-Filter.md

         public abstract void OnCommandExecuted(CommandExecutingContext commandContext);
     }

-There are two methods you should to implement for your command filter:
+There are two methods you should implement for your command filter:

 **OnCommandExecuting**: This method is called before the execution of the Command;